THE BEST ROAD CYCLING SHOES 2023

-While I’m still not into stylin’, I learned that a comfortable pair of road cycling shoes don’t always provide the best power transfer.
-And while you’d think that comfort comes from a good fit, there’s a range of views on what a “comfortable fit” means from fit like a glove or fit like a pair of slippers.
+While I’m still not into stylin’, I learned that a comfortable pair of road bike shoes don’t always provide the best power transfer.
+And while you’d think that comfort comes from a good fit, there’s a range of views on what a “comfortable fit” means, from fit like a glove to a fit like a pair of slippers.
 Even the right fit walking around in the store doesn’t always or even usually mean it’s the right fit or a comfortable fit for someone pedaling tempo or threshold zone power out on the road.

-As to fashion, I think it’s about the last thing that should matter when it comes to picking a great pair of road cycling shoes.
+As to fashion, I think it’s the last thing that should matter when it comes to picking the best cycling shoes.
 But I get that looking good, if not necessarily being fashionable, matters to a lot of people.

 Perhaps more important than looking good is being seen.
-Our feet and legs are the only parts of our body that are always moving when you are riding.
+Our feet and legs are the only parts of our body that always move when we are riding.
 If your shoes are a bright color, you have a better chance of catching the attention of a car driver than if you are wearing black ones.
-Fortunately, most of the best road cycling shoes come in at least one or two colors.
+Fortunately, most of the best bike shoes come in at least one or two colors.

-Before I started my evaluations on bike shoes, I must admit that as a fellow road cycling enthusiast I would have answered no to both questions.
+Before I started my evaluations of road bike shoes, I must admit that as a fellow road cycling enthusiast, I would have answered no to both questions.